api-platform/docs/core/operations.md

 [/codeSelector]

-In all these examples, the `method` attribute is omitted because it matches the operation name.

 ## Prefixing All Routes of All Operations

 Sometimes it's also useful to put a whole resource into its own "namespace" regarding the URI.
 Let's say you want to put everything that's related to a `Book` into the `library` so that URIs become `library/book/{id}`.
-In that case you don't need to override all the operations to set the path but configure the `route_prefix` attribute for the whole entity instead:
+In that case you don't need to override all the operations to set the path but configure the `routePrefix` attribute for the whole entity instead:

 [codeSelector]